OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Drivers - Network
 ================================================================================

-- Edge Cluster Public IP: NIC_ALIAS on the public network can only can only be associated to a NIC on the same network.
+- Edge Cluster Public IP: NIC_ALIAS on the public network can only be associated to a NIC on the same network.

 Drivers - Storage
 ================================================================================